meifhuang/Memory-Card-Game/README.md

 # Memory-Card-Game
-Odin Project - Memory card game created with React
+Odin Project - Memory card game created with React and <a href="https://pokeapi.co/"> Poke API </a>